Pylons/pyramid/docs/narr/views.rst

 found and evaluated before a view with two, for example.
 All predicates must match for the associated view to be called.

-This does not mean however, that :mod:`pyramid` "stops looking" when it finds a view registration with predicates that don't match.
+This does not mean however, that :app:`Pyramid` "stops looking" when it finds a view registration with predicates that don't match.
 If one set of view predicates does not match, the "next most specific" view (if any) view is consulted for predicates, and so on, until a